5 Star-studded Activities for Advanced ESL Students

 5. Record an Interview

-This last idea allows advanced students of English to use their knowledge to correct their classmates, which gives them even more linguistic awareness.
+This activity allows advanced English students to use their knowledge to correct their classmates, which gives them even more linguistic awareness.

 First, place your students into pairs.
-Give students between 5 and 10 minutes to come up with a list of questions—for an advanced class, between 7 and 10 questions should be enough, as the questions should be open-ended.
+Give students between five and ten minutes to come up with a list of questions—for an advanced class, between seven and ten questions should be enough, as the questions should be open-ended.

 Have them download a voice recorder app onto their phones, and allow students to interview one another.
 A variant of this may be to allow students to take on a persona, real or imaginary, and answer the questions as this persona.